cgwire/zou/docs/index.md

 ### Configure Nginx

-Finally we serve the API through a Nginx server.
+Finally, we serve the API through a Nginx server.
 For that, add this configuration file to Nginx to redirect the traffic to the Gunicorn servers:

 *Path: /etc/nginx/sites-available/zou*